27

 25

 JAR25 represents JAR’s silver anniversary in terms of issues.
 With our inaugural issue 0 in 2011, it also closes JAR’s first ten years of publishing artistic research.
 We have the sense that during this time, media rich academic publications have become more acceptable and that the role of text can be much more openly negotiated, leading to flat media hierarchies.
+It has been a joy to discover again and again how the different elements of expositions come together to create meaning across the passages they provide.

 Read full editorial and browse issue